 If you’re planning a trip to the National Park, it’s important to consider the impact your visit could have on the landscape and wildlife in the area.
 Everyone has a role to play in protecting this special place, and the little things we do can make a big difference!

 At Loch Lomond & The Trossachs National Park, we support the Scottish Government’s vision for a litter-free Scotland.
-That’s why this #ScotClimateWeek, we’ve partnered with Zero Waste Scotland to provide you with some tips on how to reduce, reuse and recycle when visiting the National Park.
+That’s why we’ve partnered with Zero Waste Scotland to provide you with some tips on how to reduce, reuse and recycle when visiting the National Park.

 Following these simple tips will prevent unnecessary waste going to landfill and help to keep the National Park beautiful.